pinting/SuspiciousKeePassMini/README.md

 ===========

-IOSKeePass ist a fork of MiniKeePass, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and not in the cloud, also i mean, it was free and it should be keep for free in future.
+IOSKeePass ist a fork of MiniKeePass, i do it, because i find that this Software is great stuff for password storing and sensible data to a local file, and only in the cloud with a strong enrcyption, also i mean, it was free and it should be keep for free in future.
 I have create a new repo on Github, because the original Github project was setting to read only, and i can´t support the original Software development.

 *New